 For Windows, you have the option of either downloading a standalone agent or using the Windows installer.

 The installer allows you to setup agents as Windows services using an additional management tool to configure them.
-Alternatively, if you are simply testing or developing the standalone agent can be downloaded and instead.
+Alternatively, if you are simply testing or developing the standalone agent can be downloaded and run instead.

 Setup CLI (Standalone)